khushnoodasif/makers/week-3-and-4-golden-square/README.md

 Week 3 was challenging because so much new information had to be taken in.
 While I have been able to complete 80% of the module in the first week, my understanding is still very faint.
 I need to spend some time relearning and practicing TDD and OOD.
 Many of the challenging exercises were completed using pair programming because there were not many solutions.
 I was able to learn some new ways of working after having someone to work with.

 ### Week 4: Overview

+Week 4 started with mocking bite challenges.
+Learning these and understanding them helped a great deal with learning OOD.
+It gave me more confidence to take on a solo challenge after pairing and completing these challenges.
+I was able to use TDD and ODD to finish most of the solo project on Takeaway, but I had difficulty using Twilio API to send sms to customers if they have placed orders.
+It was more difficult as the mocking bites API didn't go into detail about how to set it up yourself, use doubles, etc. I will have to go back and study up on this part of the module again.